 Middlesex County Public Schools is a national leader in providing educational opportunities while being good stewards of community resources.
-Working closely with Sun Tribe, Middlesex County Public Schools installed the first ground-mounted solar system at any school in Virginia and is the first school district in the country to have its schools 100% powered by on-site renewable energy.
+Working closely with Sun Tribe, Middlesex County Public Schools installed became the first school district in the country to have its schools 100 percent powered by on-site renewable energy.
 All while saving $4.74 million for taxpayers.

 Dr. Peter Gretz